A SHOT-BY-SHOT ANALYSIS

 There was one strain running through all that pseudonymity which caused me especially painful palpitations when I came across it.
 Such things as "G. Trapp, Geneva, NY." was the sign of treachery on Lolita's part.

-Kubrick's "Let's say she has an uncle", which is not in the book or screenplay, brings up an extra element of doubt, if Humbert here is treating Gustave as a perhaps that is quite easy to forget.
+Kubrick's "Let's say she has an uncle", which is not in the book or screenplay, brings up an extra element of doubt about the uncle.
+But then the movie's audience knows nothing about Gustave, only about Quilty, and know that Quilty is the "uncle".

 Nabokov many times said that his inspiration for Lolita was when he read of an ape who, given sketching materials, drew bars, meaning the cage in which he was imprisoned.

-Keagy is also Kaegi which means a fence or hedge, and I think we can recognize the idea of the cage in thiss.
+Keagy is also Kaegi which means a fence or hedge, and I think we can recognize the idea of the cage in this name.

 The first little throb of Lolita went through me late in 1939 or early in 1940, in Paris ... somehow prompted by a newspaper story about an ape in the Jardin des Plantes, who, after months of coaxing by a scientist, produced the first drawing ever charcoaled by an animal: this sketch showed the bars of the poor creature's cage.